springer-math/Mathematics-of-Epidemics-on-Networks/docs/EoN.rst

     get_PGFDPrime
     estimate_R0

-Relation to models in text
+Short description
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
+These come from the book.
 The numbers given below are the equation numbers in the book.

 - Chapter 3